ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

     ![Disks tab unfilled at Create VM window](images/g020/debian_vm_create_vm_disk_unfilled.webp "Disks tab unfilled at Create VM window")

     In this step you have a form in which you can add several storage drives to your VM, but there are certain parameters that you need to see to create a virtual SSD drive.
-So, enable the `Advanced` checkbox at the bottom of this window and you'll see some extra parameters which I've highlighted in the next snapshot.
+So, enable the `Advanced` checkbox at the bottom of this window and you'll get some extra parameters which I've highlighted in the next snapshot:

     > [!NOTE]
-    > The `Advanced` checkbox affects all the steps of this wizard, but not all of those steps have advanced parameters to show.
+    > Although the `Advanced` checkbox appears in all the steps of this wizard, not all of those steps have advanced parameters to offer.

     ![Disks tab unfilled advanced options](images/g020/debian_vm_create_vm_disk_unfilled_advanced.webp "Disks tab unfilled advanced options")